Complete (BtoB album): Background and release

 On June 4, 2015, Cube Entertainment announced that BTOB will be releasing their first studio album on June 29, 2015.
 This marks the start of BTOB's 2015 full-scale comeback activities.
 Ahead of comeback, BTOB notified the 180 degree different transformation of their style compared to previous promotions, with their first ever R&B ballad title-track "It’s Okay".
 "It's Okay" is expected to be reversal with a different level of BTOB's powerful vocal as weapon.
 They also stated that this transformation would show a more 'music influenced' side.

 "It's Okay" topped multiple music charts after its release, making it BTOB's first single to reach #1 on charts after 3 years of debut.

 Promotions

 On June 28, BTOB held a live showcase event for "Complete" via Naver Starcast.
 The group performed "It's Okay" and other tracks from the album for the first time.
+On June 29, the group held a second comeback showcase hosted by labelmates, actor-model Na Jong-chan and CLC's Jang Ye-eun.
 The group made their first official music show performance on MBC Music's Show Champion, performing the tracks "It's Okay" and "Giddy Up".
 It was soon followed by performances on KBS's Music Bank, MBC's Show!
 Music Core and SBS's Inkigayo.